-- In case a Director causes damage to the Company due to his/her negligence of duty, his/her liability for the damage shall be up to the minimum liability amount provided for in laws and regulations when said Director's duty is performed in good faith and with no gross negligence. - 5.
+- In case a Director causes damage to the Company due to his/her negligence of duty, his/her liability for the damage shall be up to the minimum liability amount provided for in laws and regulations when said Director's duty is performed in good faith and with no gross negligence. - 7.
 The Company has entered into a directors and officers liability insurance contract with an insurance company.
 The said insurance contract will cover damages that may arise due to insured Officers, etc. assuming liability for their execution of duties, or receiving a claim for the pursuit of such liability.
-If the appointments of the candidates are approved, they will be included among the insured persons under the insurance contract. - The said insurance contract is scheduled to be renewed in October 2023 with the same terms and conditions. - 6.
-The Company has notified the Tokyo Stock Exchange of the designation of Hirokazu Hikosaka, Kiyotaka Fuke and Masasuke Kishi as Independent Directors as stipulated in the provisions of the Tokyo Stock Exchange. - 7.
+If the appointments of the candidates are approved, they will be included among the insured persons under the insurance contract.
+The said insurance contract is scheduled to be renewed in October 2024 with the same terms and conditions. - 8.
+The Company has notified the Tokyo Stock Exchange of the designation of Hirokazu Hikosaka, Masasuke Kishi, Nobuyuki Soda and Suga Soejima as Independent Directors as stipulated in the provisions of the Tokyo Stock Exchange. - 9.
 The age of the respective candidates indicated is as of the date of this Annual Shareholders' Meeting.

-[Reference] Specialized knowledge and experience, etc. possessed by candidates for Director
+[Reference] Specialized knowledge and experience, etc. possessed by candidates for Director (in the event of approval of Proposal 2 as originally proposed)

+Number of years as Director Specialize Specialized knowledge and experience that candidates for Director have

-Name Number of years as Director Corporat e managem ent Technolo gical develop ment, IT strategies Global business Industrial insights, market awarenes s Human resources develop ment, personnel and labor managem ent Internal control, governan ce Laws, finance and accountin g Nominati on Advisory Committ ee Compens ation Advisory Committ ee Governa nce Committ ee
+Name Corporat e managem ent Technolo gical develop ment, IT strategies Global business Industrial insights, market awarenes s Human resources develop ment, personnel and labor managem ent Internal control, governan ce Laws, finance and accountin g on Advisory Committ Compens ation Advisory Committ ee Governa nce Committ ee Sustainab ility Committ ee

-Masashi Osada 6 years • • • • • • •
+Masashi Osada 7 years • • • • • • • •

-Yasushi Nakajima 6 years • • • • • • • • •
+Yasushi Nakajima 7 years • • • • • • • • • •

-Masanori Nakagawa 5 years • • • • • •
+Masanori Nakagawa 6 years • • • • • • •

-Yukinori Hamanaka • • • •
+Yukinori Hamanaka 4 years • • • • •

-Tadashi Sobue • • •
+Tadashi Sobue l year • • • •

-(Outside Director) Hirokazu Hikosaka 6 years • • • •
+(Outside Director) Hirokazu Hikosaka 7 years • • • • •

-(Outside Director) Kiyotaka Fuke Chairperson of the Board of Directors 4 years • • • • •
+(Outside Director) Masasuke Kishi Chairperson of the Board of Directors 3 years • • • • • •

+(Outside Director) Nobuyuki Soda • • • • • •

-(Outside Director) Masasuke Kishi 2 years • • • • •
+(Outside Director) Suga Soejima • • • • •